MatiMcFly/DIY_ToF/README.md

 ![](docs/documentation/graphics/cover_picture.png)

-It is a project work as part of the CAS (Certificate of Advanced Studiers) in Sensors and Sensor Signal Conditioning, which is held at OST (Ostschweizer Fachhochschule) in Rapperswil CH.
+It is a project work as part of the CAS (Certificate of Advanced Studies) in Sensors and Sensor Signal Conditioning, which is held at OST (Ostschweizer Fachhochschule) in Rapperswil CH.